Nepalimolly/JavaScript-Memory-Game/README.md

-# Color Coded Memory Game
+# JavaScript Color Coded Memory Game

 Welcome to the Color Coded Memory Game project!
 This interactive web application is a demonstration of my proficiency in JavaScript DOM manipulation, HTML, and CSS.
 The game challenges players to test their memory by matching color pairs while emphasizing a responsive and engaging user experience.